 Acknowledgment Messages

 Acknowledgment messages MAY be defined on an application basis.
-However the simple general acknowledgment message (ACK) SHALL be used where the application does not define a special message (application level acknowledgment) and in other cases as described in Section 2.8, "".
+However the simple general acknowledgment message (ACK) SHALL be used where the application does not define a special message (application level acknowledgment) and in other cases as described in Section 2.8, "Message Processing Rules".

 ACK - general acknowledgment message

 The simple general acknowledgment (ACK) can be used where the application does not define a special application level acknowledgment message or where there has been an error that precludes application processing.
 It is also used for accept level acknowledgments.
-The details are described in Section 2.8, "".
+The details are described in Section 2.8, "Message Processing Rules".

 ACK^varies^ACK: General Acknowledgment